 The most crucial factor in the success of the product is whether users see the benefits.
 Poor UX gets in the way of users seeing the benefits.
 That’s why it’s imperative to focus on the designing of the product.
 The author has beautifully bucketed the designs aspects that are crucial for the success of the product.

 - Definitely, the first component of the crucial design is that it should solve a problem in a way better than any alternatives.

 - The second crucial consideration for designing the product is usability – how easy it is for customers to use the product.
 A few key factors here are:

-- Successful completion of the task: What percentage of users of users encounter a problem in completing a task?
+- Successful completion of the task: What percentage of users encounter a problem in completing a task?
 It’s important to align the product with the expectation of the user.

-- Efficiency: There are multiple factors to determine the efficiency.
+- Efficiency: There are multiple factors to determine efficiency:

 - Physical effort: How many clicks does it take to complete the task?
 There is also a three-click rule – every crucial feature of a product should be accessible within 3 clicks.

 - Cognitive Load: You can’t mentally overwhelm users by showing too many information or providing too many choices.

 - Ease of learning: Successful onboarding is one of the critical factors in determining the success of the firm.
 Many products that deliver a great user experience address the need for “user onboarding” with helpful tutorials and guides for first-time users.